dpuyda/triclipper/docs/how_it_works.md

 On the image above, the active edge is marked with the red line segment.

-Take the first edge in SEL and observe that its intersection with the top of the scan beam is to the left from the active edge (in our example, both edges end at the top of the scan beam, but here and in what follows, if an edge ends at the top of the scan beam, we consider its end point equivalent to the intersection of an edge and the top of the scan beam).
-Since all edges in SEL intersect the bottom of the scan beam to the left from the active edge, this means that the active edge does not intersect with the first edge in SEL.
+Take the first edge in SEL and notice that its intersection with the top of the scan beam is to the left from the active edge (in our example both edges end at the top of the scan beam, but here and in what follows, if an edge ends at the top of the scan beam, we consider its end point equivalent to the intersection of an edge and the top of the scan beam).
+Since the edge in SEL intersects the bottom of the scan beam to the left from the active edge, the active edge does not intersect the edge in SEL.
 In this case, add the active edge to SEL and continue.

 ![intersections-4.svg](./img/intersections-4.svg)